nylas/ansible-test/README.rst

 Note that ansible-test also accepts arbitrary arguments.
 These arguments will be passed on to the ansible-playbook command while running tests.

+See the `example ansible flask project <https://github.com/nylas/ansible-flask-example>`_, which tests with ansible-test out-of-the-box

 Installation
 ------------